Improve Your HubPages Writing Success by Thinking Like a Business

-It's important to avoid keywords or tags that may be too general.
-That will only attract people who were searching for something else that's not related because they used one or more of your keywords in their search.
+It's important to avoid words that may be too general and picked up by search engines as keywords.
+That will attract people who were searching for something else that's not related because they used one or more of your keywords in their search.

-Once they hit your page and see that it's not what they want, they leave in a hurry.
-If too many people click away real quick, search engines take this to mean that your article is useless.
+Once they stumble on your page and see that it's not what they want, they leave in a hurry.
+If too many people click away quickly, search engines take this to mean that your article had nothing of value.

 Search engines monitor how long visitors stay on a web page.
 The longer they stay, presumably reading, the more appropriate the page must be to the search that was requested.

 The search engines use that information to improve their response to keyword queries.
 This affects your ranking.

 If readers stay for a long time, then your content must obviously be useful and meaningful.
 Therefore, you get some extra points in your ranking and get more traffic sent your way.

 If I see a short duration, I examine the article to see why I might have lost my readers so fast.
 Then I make improvements.

 The main image should represent your subject matter.
 It provides a quick way to show the reader what it's about before they start reading.

 All images should help the reader understand the subject.
 If it's not useful, then it's better to leave it out.